Back to All Events

 Event location

-PLEASE PARK IN THE OVERFLOW PARKING LOT.
-This lot is reached by driving over the bridge between Round Lake and Lacamas Lake, turning right on 35th Ave, then left into the large gravel lot.
-Start is across the street next to the lake.
+Please park in the labeled overflow parking lot (not in the much smaller, and in the wrong place, main parking lot).
+The labeled overflow parking lot is reached by driving over the bridge between Round Lake and Lacamas Lake, turning right on 35th Ave, then left into the large gravel lot.

 Previous